danielabar/meblog/src/markdown/rails-kafka-consumer.md

 bundle exec karafka server
 ```

 This command initializes the Karafka application defined at `karafka.rb`, connects to the Kafka cluster specified by the `bootstrap.servers` config, starts consuming messages from the topics specified in the `routes.draw` block, and invokes the configured consumer classes to process those messages.
 The server will continuously listen for new messages until the process is terminated.
-The output of this command should look something like this:
+The output of this command is as follows:

 ```
 Running Karafka 2.1.0 server